 - Turn off the electricity to the thermostat by flipping the toggle switch on the furnace disconnect or turning off the breaker to the system's circuit in your home's breaker box.

 - Remove the cover from the thermostat and then stop.
 You should now see two wires attached to the thermostat.
 Note the letter next to each wire terminal (typically they will be R and W, but this can vary).
 Take a picture of this to serve as a furnace-wiring diagram if you run into trouble later.
 If the wires are the same color, label each with the corresponding terminal letter, using masking tape.
-Note: Many two-wire thermostats have interchangeable terminals, but it's best to keep track of the wires and terminals in case it matters on the new thermostat.
+Note: It is best to keep track of the wires and terminals in case it matters on the new thermostat.
 There may be additional wires that aren't being used coiled up inside the thermostat; do the same with the new thermostat.

 - Loosen the terminal screws and pull the wires from the terminals.
 Remove all mounting screws securing the thermostat base to the wall, and pull the old thermostat off the wall.